MehdiJaiem/sql-learning-journey/Basics and Setup.md

 UNIQUE(name, hired_date)
 );
 ```
 There are other ways to solve this problem but this would require advanced knowledge.
+The proposed solution requires yet to delete the actual table and re-run the query.
+If the table was created without the UNIQUE constraint initially and you added it later, any existing duplicate entries from before the constraint was added would not be automatically removed.
+You'd need to manually delete the duplicate entries before adding the constraint, or drop and recreate the table with the constraint in place.